 - If it is new income from a job, does the new employer offer health insurance?
 Have details ready about the new employer and the insurance, if it is offered.

-Certain income changes may qualify for a SEP:
+Certain income changes may qualify for a special enrollment period (SEP):

-If an income change causes you to become newly eligible or ineligible for advanced premium tax credit (APTC) or cost-sharing reduction (CSR), this may qualify you for a special enrollment period (SEP).
+If an income change causes you to become newly eligible or ineligible for advanced premium tax credit (APTC) or cost-sharing reductions (CSR), this may qualify you for a SEP.

 Income change is often related to other changes: